blues/note-outboard-dfu/README.md

 The examples are organized by board in these subdirectories:

-* [nRF52840](./nrf52840/): Examples for the Adafruit Feather nRF52840 Express, for Arduino and CircuitPython.
+* [nRF52840](./nrf52840/): Examples for the Adafruit Feather nRF52840 (Express and Sense).
+Outboard DFU on the nRF52840 uses **MCUboot** via the [Nordic Connect SDK](./nrf52840/blinky/ncs/README.md) (recommended).
+The Arduino and CircuitPython examples use the legacy `nrf52` MCU class and are deprecated (current Notecard firmware no longer accepts it).

 * [STM32](./stm32/): Features simple Arduino sketches showing how to enable Outboard Firmware Updates for the STM32F405 Feather and Micromod STM32 module.